VB.NET Stack TypeUse the Stack type to push and pop elements at the top of a collection.

 Stack.
 A Stack adds elements to its top.
 Elements are pushed to the top, and then popped from the top.
 The last element added to the Stack is the first element removed from the Stack.

-Stack info.
-We see how to loop over a VB.NET Stack, push and pop elements, and also peek and count.
-The stack can be used for parsing text.
+It is possible to loop over a VB.NET Stack, push and pop elements, and also peek and count.
+The Stack can be used for parsing text.

 Module Module1